rkapl123/CmdLogAddin/docs/README.md

 The Workbook.Open of the Workbook's VBA is called BEFORE the procedures defined in `start` or `startExt` have been executed, this is by Excel's design.

-Generally, Excel will be started minimized to be unobstrusive for an unexpecting user.
+Generally, Excel will be minimized when using the `start` switches to be unobstrusive for an unexpecting user (when fetching the arguments with `getCmdlineArgs` or `getExcelPassedArgs` on Workbook_Open, Excel is not minimized).
 To further "hide" Excel, you can add `hidden` to the start switches (so `starthidden` or `startExthidden`).
 In this case, after briefly being opened, Excel will turn off visible mode and thus "hide" from the desktop and the taskbar.
 In case the started macro didn't quit Excel (or excel was closed by LogFatal), visible mode will be turned on again after finishing the called macro.

+### Known Issues

+Quitting Excel from the Workbook_Open event procedure (or any subsequently called procedure) is only possible by calling a procedure on a different thread by using Application.OnTime (Now, "NameOfQuittingProcedure")

+The same applies to the procedures invoked with the `start` switches, so for quitting Excel use Application.OnTime

+The LogFatal call (see below) already uses this method, so there is nothing to do in this case.

 ## Logging